michael-jacobs/michael-jacobs.github.io/_pages/home.md

     btn_class: "btn--primary"
     btn_label: "Learn more"
   - title: "Trusted"
-    excerpt: "Find examples of my work on my blog, including projects I have recently undertaken as well as some data visualsiations."
+    excerpt: "See some examples of projects I have recently undertaken and hear what clients have to say about my work."
     url: "/posts/"
     btn_class: "btn--primary"
     btn_label: "Learn more"